-Oversight of the Company’s external audit arrangements is the responsibility of the Audit and Risk Committee.
+Oversight of the Company’s external audit arrangements is the responsibility of the Company’s Audit and Risk Committee.
 Ensuring that external audit independence is maintained is one of the key aspects in discharging this responsibility.

 This formal External Auditor Independence Policy has been adopted by the Committee to meet this requirement.

 The policy covers the following areas:

 - Approval of external auditor;

-- External auditor rotation; and
+- External auditor rotation;

 APPROVAL OF EXTERNAL AUDITOR

 - would be regarded by a reasonable investor with full knowledge of all relevant facts and

 - has not, within two years prior to the commencement of the audit, had as a member of its audit engagement team the Company’s Managing Director, Chief Financial Officer, or any member of the Company’s management who act in a financial oversight role;

-- does not allow the direct compensation of its audit partners for selling non-audit services to the Company;
+- does not allow the direct compensation of its audit partners for selling non-audit services to the Company.

 The guidelines that follow are designed to ensure that related assurance and other services provided by the Company’s auditors are not perceived as conflicting with the independent role of the auditor.